Hargers/sitelen-pona-ucsur-guide/README.md

 Finally, if necessary, go to your keyboard settings in your settings application and add a "sitelen pona" input source (the name should be "English (sitelen pona)").

 This should result in a new tray icon which indicates which input source you're using—English or sitelen pona.
-Which keybinding which allows you to switch input sources may depend on your distro.
+Which keybinding allows you to switch input sources may depend on your distro.
 However, on Pop!_OS it is <kbd>Super</kbd> + <kbd>Space</kbd>

 <details>
 <summary>